 - Subject Access Requests

 Individuals will not be entitled to access information to which any of the exemptions in the Act applies.
-However, only those specific pieces of information to which the exemption applies will be withheld and determining the application of exemptions will be made by the Governance Team.
+However, only those specific pieces of information to which the exemption applies will be withheld and determining the application of exemptions will be made by the Governance Officer.